denizsafak/HotspotAutoLogin/README.md

 The script reads its configuration from a config.json file.
 This file contains the necessary information, such as your login credentials, the URL of the authentication portal, the SSID (network name) to which you want to connect, and the frequency of network checks in seconds.

 ### Network Monitoring
 The script will continuously monitor your network connection.
-When you connect to the specified SSID without internet access, it will attempt to log in automatically.
+When you connect to the specified SSID but there is no internet access, it will attempt to log in automatically.

 ### Auto Login
 If you are connected to the correct SSID but lack internet access, the script attempts to log in by sending an HTTP POST request to the provided URL with the specified credentials.
 If the login is successful (HTTP status code 200), the script will continue monitoring.
-If the login fails, it retries up to 10 times before waiting for a predefined time period.

 ### Logging
 Any important events or actions taken by the script are logged both in a log file (log.txt) and in the log window that can be accessed via the system tray icon.